udexon/PhosMatrix/README.md

 On the other hand, due to the availability of micropayments on mobile devices in China, online tipping has become a routine features in China, generating income as little as ¥1 for literally millions of users.

+While it may be cardinal sins to admire the superiority of China's socialism, no one seems to be able to propose a solution for online tipping outside China, which we shall elaborate in this article.

 PhosMatrix: PhosPay tipping to anyone.